Who May Register?

 Voting Services for the Elderly, Disabled and Handicapped Voters

-Absentee balloting in the County Clerk's office is an option or you may register to have your name added to the permanent absentee application list.
-Once on that list, you will be sent an application for each Election Day in the year.
-You will need to return a completed application for each election in which you wish to vote.
-Your absentee ballot will be mailed to you.
+Absentee voting in the County Clerk's office is an option or you may request to have your name added to the permanent absentee application list.
+Once on that list, you will be sent an application for each election you qualify to vote in.
+You will need to return the completed application if you wish to vote and your absentee ballot will be mailed to you.

 If a voter is blind or cannot read, he or she may have a person of his or her choosing accompany them to help vote their ballot.
 Also, a bi-partisan team of election workers may read the ballot to a voter and mark the ballot at the voter's direction.